 Sulaimon “Wale” Elegbede, ’05

 • Esteemed business and servant leader.
 Founding member of La Crosse Interfaith Shoulder to Shoulder Network to curb growing anti-Muslim sentiment.
-Currently, Head of the Project Management Office for the Center for Regenerative Medicine and Senior Project Manager at Mayo Clinic.
+Currently, Director of Strategy Management Services in the Department of Laboratory Medicine and Pathology at Mayo Clinic.

 • Bachelor’s of information systems.